davidiles/Using_BRTs_to_inform_GLMs/README.md

 ![](README_files/figure-markdown_github/conduct_repeated_simulations-1.png)![](README_files/figure-markdown_github/conduct_repeated_simulations-2.png)

-The Bayesian model resulted in lower RMSE for 99% of simulations.
+The Bayesian model resulted in lower RMSE for 99% of simulations, and the mean percent change in RMSE was -33.25, when using Bayesian models compared to BRTs.

 Additionally, predictions from the Bayesian model had a higher correlation with the true response surface in 99% of simulations.
+The mean change in correlation was 0.02.

 # Conclusions